mubarakmayyeri/monbud/README.md

-# munBud - Your finance buddy
+# monBud - Your finance buddy

-`munBud` is a Streamlit application that helps you manage your personal budget and provides investment advice based on your financial goals.
+`monBud` is a Streamlit application that helps you manage your personal budget and provides investment advice based on your financial goals.

 ## Table of Contents
 - [Description](#description)